ygemici/osz/docs/memory.md

 The maximum number of pending events in a queue is a boot time parameter and can be set in [etc/CONFIG](https://github.com/bztsrc/osz/tree/master/etc/CONFIG) with "nrmqmax".
 It's given in pages, so multiply by page size and devide by sizeof(msg_t).
 Defaults to 1 page, meaning 4096/64 = up to 64 pending events.

+Please note that 2^56 (128T) is an architectural limit of x86_64.

 ### UI

-User interface has one half of a double screen buffer mapped at 64G.
+User interface has one half of a double screen buffer mapped at 128T-4G.

 ### Display driver

-The display driver has the other half of the double screen buffer mapped at 64G, and on next page directory address, the framebuffer.
+The display driver has the other half of the double screen buffer mapped at 128T-4G, and on next page directory address, the framebuffer.
 The screen buffers among UI and the driver tasks swapped by the [vid_swapbuf()](https://github.com/bztsrc/osz/tree/master/src/lib/libc/x86_64/video.S) libc call
 (which sends a [SYS_swapbuf](https://github.com/bztsrc/osz/tree/master/src/core/syscall.c) message).
 That call is issued by UI task when it finishes the composition on it's screen buffer.

 ### FS

-Filesystem service has the initrd mapped at 64G.
-It does not use malloc(), instead has a list of open files at 4G, and per thread specific list at 56G (the table indexed by entries in user task's 4G-4M list).
+Filesystem service has the initrd mapped at 128T-4G.
+At boot-time, initrd maximum size is 16M, but it can grow dynamically in run-time up to 4G.

 Core Memory
 -----------